The application for our 2019 Summer Internship is now closed.

 Our 12-week paid internship experience engages students to be extensively involved in OHA’s work to improve the oral health of vulnerable Americans.

 Oral Health America announced its first formal internship program at the Pre-Gala Reception at Navy Pier on February 22, 2012, and has had two interns every summer since May 2012.

-The internship program was made possible by Bernard and Kathleen Beazley who, through a planned giving donation to OHA, provided the opportunity for two rising senior undergraduate students to gain a unique look into the world of public health dentistry and oral health leadership.
+The internship program was originally made possible by Bernard and Kathleen Beazley who, through a planned gift to OHA, provided the opportunity for two rising graduates to gain a unique look into the world of public health dentistry and oral health leadership.

 The 12-week paid internship experience allows the student to be extensively involved in OHA’s work to improve the oral health of vulnerable Americans across the entire spectrum of life.
 By working on specific research projects and communications initiatives, the intern will meet dozens of leaders in the oral health world in addition to making a meaningful impact on OHA’s programs and the people we serve.